NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 A code stored in the plug of the measurement cable gives switching instruction to an engaged MULTI socket

-NIHON KOHDEN had identified five types of analog hardware that can be linked to the MULTI-parameter sockets (from the inside) and to make use of these hardware, a cable with the correct code on its plug must be inserted into one of the MULTI-parameter sockets.
+Back in the 1990s, NIHON KHODEN identified five types of analog hardware that can be linked from the inside onto the flexible MULTI-parameter sockets and to make use of these internal hardware, an external cable with the correct digital code on its plug must be inserted into one of the MULTI-parameter sockets.
 These cables with coded plugs are collectively cited as Smart Cables by the manufacturer and the codes are also known as parameter codes.
-Each MULTI-parameter socket selects only one channel of the hardware, except for Temperature allowing two channels of hardware to be selected.
+Each MULTI-parameter socket selects only one channel of the internal hardware, except for Temperature allowing two channels of hardware to be selected.

-Principle of Operation
+Principle of operation

 One should know the overall cost is very high to share connector sockets using Smart Cables